containers/podman/docs/source/markdown/podman-network-create.1.md

 #### **--subnet**

 The subnet in CIDR notation.
+Can be specified multiple times to allocate more than one subnet for this network.
+The argument order of the **--subnet**, **--gateway** and **--ip-range** options must match.
+This is useful to set a static ipv4 and ipv6 subnet.

 #### **--ipv6**

 Enable IPv6 (Dual Stack) networking.
+If not subnets are given it will allocate a ipv4 and ipv6 subnet.

 ## EXAMPLE